weatosd/weat/docs/index.md

 Weat is in its in initial engineering phases.
 This API is a prototype, from which later versions of Weat will evolve.
 We appreciate any feedback and support!

 ## Overview
-Using Python3, this API implements a mock backend database, as well as prototypes for Weat's frontend and backend services.
+Using Python3, this API implements a mock backend [database](#Database), as well as prototypes for Weat's [frontend](#Frontend) [backend](#Backend) services.
 As of now, the database is run off of local machines for complete control of server-client interactions.
 In later versions, Weat will likely use [Firestore](https://cloud.google.com/firestore/) and other Google Cloud services, such as authentication.

 ## Database
+### Objects
 Weat's Database stores four main objects:
-1. **Customer**: Information about users, including name, address, and other required data.
+1. **[Customer](#Customer)**: Information about users, including name, address, and other required data.
-2. **Restaurant**: Representations of all the restaurants delivering meals on Weat.
+2. **[Restaurant](#Restaurant)**: Representations of all the restaurants delivering meals on Weat.
-3. **Item**: Anything available for order is stored as an item.
+3. **[Item](#Item)**: Anything available for order is stored as an item.
-4. **Order**: Information about customer purchases.
+4. **[Order](#Order)**: Information about customer purchases.

 Each of these objects are stored as standard Python dictionaries.
 The database keeps track of each object with a unique ID, which is assigned at the object's creation.
 Methods for adding, removing, and retrieving each are generally included in Database.py as `add[Object Name]()`, `remove[Object Name]()`, and `get[Object Name]()` (for example, `addRestaurant()`.
 See the objects' documentations below for more details.

+### Instantiation
-The database is created by passing dictionary into its constructor.
-This dictionary is expected to contain the following key-value pairs (with all keys as strings):
+The database can be instantiated in three different ways by passing `None`, the string `'empty'`, or a custom dictionary into its constructor.
+If `None` is passed into the database constructor **(recommended)**, a mock database is instantiated from createDatabase.py.
+If the string `'empty'` is passed in, the database is instantiated with no data.
+Otherwise, a dictionary with custom data can be used to create the database, although it must follow this format: (with all keys as strings):
 - customers: a list of dictionaries representing customers
 - restaurants: a list of dictionaries representing restaurants
 - items: a list of dictionaries representing items
 - orders: a list of dictionaries representing orders
-- ids: a list of unique ids, created and maintained by the database
+- ids: a list of unique ids

-If `None` is passed into the database constructor **(recommended)**, a mock database is instantiated from createDatabase.py.
-If the string `'empty'` is passed in, the database is instantiated with no data.
-Otherwise, a dictionary with custom data can be used to create the database, although it must follow the above format.
+- logins: a mapping of mock usernames to mock passwords, which are automatically generated in createDatabase.py

 ### Customer
 Each customer is stored as a dictionary with the following key-value pairs, where all keys are strings: